 For 2022, 60% of a NEO's short-term incentive compensation payout under the 2022 STIC Program (the "NEO 2022 Bonus Amount") is based on the Company's Business Performance results as compared to performance targets (the "Business Performance Rating"), with quantitative Business Performance results adjusted based on qualitative Business Performance factors.
-The remaining 40% of the NEO 2022 Bonus Amount is based on Individual Performance Rating").
+The remaining 40% of the NEO 2022 Bonus Amount is based on Individual Performance results (the "Individual Performance Rating").